-- Write clear, detailed text on a wide range of subjects related to business. - Write an essay or report, explaining and/or summarising information or giving reasons in support of or against a particular point of view.
+- Write different pieces of business correspondence for different purposes (complaining, apologising, requesting, inviting, replying, applying for a job,...), and with the appropriate register (formal, semiformal or informal). - Write short reports, explaining and/or summarising information or giving reasons in support of or against a particular point of view.

-Essay and report writing skills practice in a business studies context in order to achieve accuracy in the use of language and structures, as well as the appropriate register and format of short academic texts.
+Business correspondence and report writing skills practice in order to achieve accuracy in the use of language and structures, as well as the appropriate register and format of short business texts.